jafermarq/federated-embedded-vision/README.md

 In addition to the benchmark itself, here you'll find how to very effortlessly take any of the models in the benchmark and start your own federated finetuning experiments.

+> [!CAUTION]
+> The content in this repository was written a while ago using an old version of Flower.
+It is **highly recommended** that you follow the [up-to-data tutorial instead](https://github.com/adap/flower/tree/main/examples/embedded-devices)!

 ## Setup

 The main packages that this repo uses are: [PyTorch](https://pytorch.org/), [timm](https://github.com/huggingface/pytorch-image-models), [Hydra](https://hydra.cc/) and [Flower](https://flower.dev/).